DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 Use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins to set up a Grid with simple static grouping.

 In the following example, the grouping options are specified using the `GroupingState` plugin's `grouping` property, which is typical for the controlled mode.
-However, the `onGroupingChange` event handler is not specified because grouping option are not supposed to be changed internally due to the grouping UI disability.
-Read below how to configure the grouping UI.
+However, the `onGroupingChange` event handler is not specified because the grouping option is not supposed to be changed internally due to the grouping UI disability.

 .embedded-demo(grouping/local-grouping-static)

 ## Configure the Grouping UI

-Use the `GroupPanel` and `TableHeaderRow` plugins in addition to those used for basic setup to enable the grouping UI.
+Use the `GroupPanel` and `TableHeaderRow` plugins in addition to those used for the basic setup to enable the grouping UI.
 You can configure the UI to allow a user to use any of the following methods to specify grouping options:

 - Drag a column header to or from the Group Panel
  Set the `TableHeaderRow` and `GroupingPanel` plugins' `allowDragging` properties to true.